What is defamation of character?

 A brief history of defamation

-Before the 1500’s, there were various legal proceedings that looked much like defamation, but weren’t held in the same regard by the courts of England.
-In 1358, a judge collected a large sum of money for being called a traitor in the court of the king, and around the same time there was a precedent for handling cases that looked like defamation.
+Before the 1500s, there were various legal proceedings that looked much like defamation but weren’t held in the same regard by the courts of England.
+In 1358, a judge collected a large sum of money for being called a traitor in the court of the king, and around the same time, there was a precedent for handling cases that looked like defamation.

-In America, the development of defamation began before the founding of the declaration of independence in 1776.
+In America, the development of defamation began before the founding of the Declaration of Independence in 1776.
 A case held in American courts in 1735 was possibly the most famous, where a journalist was acquitted for attacking the governor of a colony.

 In 1996, the court ruled that if public officials and public figures could demonstrate actual malice, that is, the knowledge that the information put forth was false, they could win a defamation case.
-This status also regards opinions, as they are separate from facts, so that one cannot be sued for defamation because of an opinion.
+This status also regards opinions, as they are separate from facts so one cannot be sued for defamation because of an opinion.
 Thank you, First Amendment.

 Defamation proceedings